nebnamwen/buttonbox_c/README.txt

 The application will block (pausing sound) until a line is available.
 End a line with a backslash \ to read another line immediately with a single press of TAB; config will be read until a line not ending in \
 is encountered.
-The \ must a separate token delimited by whitespace.
+The \ must be a separate token delimited by whitespace.

 Sections of config files can also be assigned to the function keys F1-F12, which will be applied without blocking or pausing sound output.